-- The relaxed and informal character of the Memorial Park shall be maintained. - In appropriate areas the 'wild' garden theme of naturalised garden plants that were introduced during the nineteenth century shall be maintained, provided that graves and monuments are not damaged by vegetation. - The historic character of the Memorial Park shall be maintained and no buildings other than the Memorial Chapel, Sexton's cottage and equipment shed shall be permitted.
+The relaxed and informal character of the Memorial ParkCemetery shall be maintained.

-- Management of the tree framework shall be governed by the policies the Tree Plan In particular - Vegetation shall be controlled to prevent the destruction, damage or obliteration of graves and monuments based on the Maintenance and Repair Guidelines. - Planting shall, in general, be with species and plant associations that are in keeping with the nineteenth century character and style of the cemetery taking into account: - 1.
+- In appropriate areas the 'wild' garden theme of naturalised garden plants that were introduced during the nineteenth century shall be maintained, provided that graves and monuments are not damaged by vegetation. - The historic character of the Memorial ParkCemetery shall be maintained and no buildings other than the Memorial Chapel, Sexton's cottage and equipment shed shall be permitted. - Management of the tree framework shall be governed by the policies the Tree Plan In particular - Vegetation shall be controlled to prevent the destruction, damage or obliteration of graves and monuments based on the Maintenance and Repair Guidelines. - Planting shall, in general, be with species and plant associations that are in keeping with the nineteenth century character and style of the cemetery taking into account: - 1.
 Planting associated with particular graves is to be in keeping with the character and style of the graves; - 2.
 Trees are to be planted where the roots, at maturity, will not damage graves; - 3.
-Open areas are to be maintained along the main walking and interpretation routes for visitor safety, and to preserve vistas. - The potential for providing food sources for native birds shall be considered when selecting species for replanting. - Existing plantings adjacent to the motorway shall be gradually replaced with a mixture of local native species and species of nineteenth century character.. - Those parts of the Memorial Park which are to be managed as 'wild garden' and 'semi-wilderness', including areas of regenerating native bush, shall be clearly identified. - The heritage rose collection shall be managed and developed with an emphasis on species and varieties available in the nineteenth century and early twentieth century - In 2006 maintenance and repair guidelines for graves were prepared that focussed on - The broader implications of vegetation, extent, type and character and its specific impacts on graves together with suggested remedial measures. - A repair and maintenance philosophy for graves and monuments, methods of cleaning, and appropriate repair techniques.
+Open areas are to be maintained along the main walking and interpretation routes for visitor safety, and to preserve vistas. - The potential for providing food sources for native birds shall be considered when selecting species for replanting. - Existing plantings adjacent to the motorway shall be gradually replaced with a mixture of local native species and species of nineteenth century character.. - Those parts of the Memorial ParkCemetery which are to be managed as 'wild garden' and 'semi-wilderness', including areas of regenerating native bush, shall be clearly identified. - The heritage rose collection shall be managed, extended and developed with the aim of establishing a heritage rose site of national importance. - The heritage rose collection shall have an emphasis on species and varieties available in the nineteenth century and early twentieth century - In 2006 maintenance and repair guidelines for graves were prepared that focussed on - The broader implications of vegetation, extent, type and character and its specific impacts on graves together with suggested remedial measures. - A repair and maintenance philosophy for graves and monuments, methods of cleaning, and appropriate repair techniques.

-Planting Character and Tree Framework: The semi-wilderness and over-grown nature of the plantings in Bolton Street Memorial Park is an important part of its character.
+Planting Character and Tree Framework: The semi-wilderness and over-grown nature of the plantings in Bolton Street Memorial ParkCemetery is an important part of its character.
 Many of the mature trees have historical interest as their planting dates back to the early days of the cemetery and many of the ornamental plantings throughout the main burial areas are 'old world' garden plants that were introduced in colonial times.